 Optimize assets and content so search engines and consumers can find your content.
 This will probably require professional help.
 You’ll need to do some research to figure out the terms consumers are actually using to find your content.

 Develop social media guidelines and contingency plans; there are plenty of good templates that can serve as a guide.
-Here are a few to get you started.
+Here are a few sample social media policies to get you started

 What else can you think of?
 What other mistakes have you seen?